 With three full months to spend in Berlin, we decided to visit some other cities during a few weekends.
 I haven’t seen as much of Germany as I’d like, so we started looking at cities within two hours or so from Berlin.
 Number one on our list was Hamburg.
 I’ve always heard great things about the city, and it’s where Andy stayed for his first study abroad trip when he was a teenager.
 Here’s how much we spent traveling in Hamburg for three nights.

-Total Hamburg spending
+Total Hamburg travel expenses

 208€ / $280.80 – accommodation